kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/DEVEL/2012-01-01-express-language.md

 importantCustomersPerState.write(Tsv("important-customers-by-state.txt"))
 {% endhighlight %}

-`Tsv` is one of the predefined Scalding sources.
+`Tsv` is a predefined Scalding source.
 It writes the tuples out to a file in tab-separated form.
 KijiExpress provides sources to read from and write to Kiji tables, which you will see later in the tutorial.

 #### Results

-If you run this script where the contents of "user-file.txt" are:
+If you run this script with the file "user-file.txt":
 {% highlight scala %}
 daisy 1 3
 robert 4 0